Nemwel-Boniface/Talanta-Mtaani/README.md

 ![screenshot](./images/TalantaMS-DV.png)

 This project is proof of my understanding of HTML-5, CSS3, Javascript DOM manipulation, Github flow, CSS animations and transitions, how to document my work professionally.
+- The design if from [Cindy Shin](https://www.behance.net/adagio07) The design its self can be viewed [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+- The logo I used is from [this](https://hatchful.shopify.com/onboarding/brand-values) website.

 ## Built With